Photographs of Albany, New York - Historical Landmarks & Architecture

 • Signed by the photographer

-A curated selection of old corral photography prints is available to view and purchase online.
+A selection of corral photography prints is available to view online.

 An old cattle corral on a remote Utah ranch, set against the layered desert landscape of the American West.